History of Thyme

-Another of our references believes the word thyme to be derived from the Greek word thyo which means sacrifice because it was used to perfume the temples.
+In writing our thyme history, we found another references that said the word thyme is derived from the Greek word thyo which means sacrifice since it was used to perfume their temples.
 The Greeks also associated thyme with style and elegance.

-Yet another theory comes from Tournefort (1656 - 1708), who says that it comes 'from the mind' because it was used as a treatment for fainting.
+Yet another theory on thyme history and its name origin comes from Tournefort (1656 – 1708), who says that the name thyme comes ‘from the mind‘ because it was used as a treatment for fainting.

 "St. Agnesm that's to lovers kind,